didushko/SMART---test-task/README.md

 # About

-This is test task for SMART,
+This is test task for SMART
+Running instance avalible by [this link](https://smart-test-task-tau.vercel.app/)

 ## Requirements: